 Spring (March to May)

-This is when she wakes up.
+This is when the plant wakes up.
 After a quieter winter, new growth comes quickly once temperatures rise and daylight increases.
 Resume monthly fertilizing as soon as you see new leaves unfurling.
 Water a little more often than you did in winter, but still wait for the top inch of soil to dry before each drink.
-If she’s been in the same pot for a year or two, spring is the right time to repot.
-It’s also the best window for taking propagation cuttings, since roots develop fastest when the plant is in active growth.
+If it has been in the same pot for a year or two, spring is the right time to repot.
+It is also the best window for taking propagation cuttings, since roots develop fastest when the plant is in active growth.

 Summer (June to August)

 Peak growing season.
-She’s moving fast, producing new leaves regularly and pushing aerial roots outward.
+The plant is moving fast, producing new leaves regularly and pushing aerial roots outward.
 Water more frequently, roughly every seven to ten days, but always check the soil first.
 Keep an eye out for spider mites, which tend to show up during hot, dry stretches.
 High humidity helps deter them.
-Continue fertilizing once a month and make sure she has something to climb if you’re going that route.
+Continue fertilizing once a month and make sure it has something to climb if you are going that route.

 Autumn (September to November)

 Growth begins to slow as light levels and temperatures drop.
 Start tapering off fertilizer by October and stop entirely by November.
 Water a little less often.
-If her pot sits near a window, check that cold glass isn’t chilling her roots when overnight temperatures start to fall.
-This is also a good time to wipe her leaves down gently with a damp cloth, which helps with light absorption as natural daylight becomes more limited.
+If the pot sits near a window, check that cold glass is not chilling the roots when overnight temperatures start to fall.
+This is also a good time to wipe the leaves down gently with a damp cloth, which helps with light absorption as natural daylight becomes more limited.

 Winter (December to February)

 Rest period.
-She’s not dormant, but she’s not in a rush either.
+The plant is not dormant, but it is not in a rush either.
 Water sparingly, only when the top two inches of soil feel dry, and hold off on any fertilizer.
-Indoor heating tends to drop humidity significantly in winter, so this is the season to pay the most attention to her leaf tips.
+Indoor heating tends to drop humidity significantly in winter, so this is the season to pay the most attention to leaf tips.
 A humidifier running nearby will help.
-Avoid repotting or propagating during this period, and don’t be tempted to fertilize to “help” her along.
-She just needs a bit of patience.
+Avoid repotting or propagating during this period, and do not fertilize to force growth.

 Monstera Adansonii Propagation

-This is one of the more rewarding parts of growing her.
-Propagating monstera adansonii is straightforward, and it’s a practical way to create a fuller-looking pot or share cuttings with someone who’s been admiring yours.
+This is one of the more rewarding parts of growing monstera adansonii.
+Propagation is straightforward, and it is a practical way to create a fuller-looking pot or share cuttings with someone who has been admiring yours.
+If you want a broader walkthrough of water, soil, division, and air-layering methods, the full guide on how to propagate plants covers when each method makes the most sense.

 Take a stem cutting just below a node, the small bump on the stem where a leaf attaches.
 Each cutting should have at least one node and ideally one or two leaves.